simoneboscolo99/5K_JFS/Tutorial.md

 ## Cameras

 The camera describes the position of the obeserver and the direction in which he observes.

-Be careful: for each scene you must define one and only one camera!
+&emsp; ⚠️ &nbsp; **For each scene you must define one and only one camera!** &nbsp; ⚠️

 We can declare a camera in the following way:

 ```diff
 - camera(type, transformation, aspectRatio, distance)